diogomondego/calculate-salary/README.md

+<h1 align="center">React Calculate Salary</h1>

+<p align="center">In this app you will know how much you are contributing to your INSS and your IRPF, removing the value of your gross salary until you find the net salary.</p>

 # React Calculate Salary

 In this app you will know how much you are contributing to your INSS and your IRPF, removing the value of your gross salary until you find the net salary.